inteldict/yaep/README.md

 You can find a detailed algorithm description here:

 [Jurafsky D., Martin J.H.
 Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition](http://amzn.to/2bxdt0g)

- qooxdoo application skeleton which is used as a template.
-The 'create-application.py' script (usually under tool/bin/create-application.py) will use this and expand it into a self-contained qooxdoo application which can then be further extended.
-Please refer to the script and other documentation for further information.